apache/trafficserver/doc/developer-guide/core-architecture/heap.en.rst

       :arg:`type` must be one of the values specified in :class:`HdrHeapObjImpl`.

+   .. function:: int marshal_length

+      Compute and return the size of the buffer needed to serialize :arg:`this`.

+   .. function:: int marshal(char * buffer, int length)

+      Serialize :arg:`this` to :arg:`buffer` of size :arg:`length`.
+It is required that :arg:`length` be at least the value returned by :func:`HdrHeap::marshal_length`.

 .. function:: HdrHeap * new_HdrHeap(int n)

    Create and return a new instance of :class:`HdrHeap`.
 If :arg:`n` is less than ``HDR_HEAP_DEFAULT_SIZE``